Panipat

+Etymology

+Borrowed from Hindi पानीपत (pānīpat), Pani (water) Pat means (Bank) "Panipat".
+As per another version, it is derived from Pandavprasth, i.e. 'Pani' as a short form of 'Pandav' and 'pat' as a short form of 'prasth'.It was also known as Panprastha.

 History

+Inception

 Panipat district was carved out from the erstwhile Karnal district on 1 November 1989.
-On 24 July 1991 it was again merged with Karnal district.
+On 24 July 1991, it was again merged with Karnal district.
 On 1 January 1992, it again became a separate district.

+Reason behind the merger

+Panipat, while being carved out as a separate district firstly, included the "Assandh Tehsil" area.
+To add the "Assandh Tehsil" area back to Karnal, Panipat was merged with Karnal.
+Afterwards, Panipat was again carved out of Karnal for the second time, and excluded the "Assandh Tehsil" area.

+Battles

+Panipat was the scene of three pivotal battles that changed the history of Indian Subcontinent.

+First

-Panipat was the scene of three pivotal battles in Indian history.
-The First Battle of Panipat was fought on 21 April 1526 between Ibrahim Lodhi, the Afghan Sultan of Delhi, and the Turko-Mongol warlord Babur, who later established Mughal rule in Northern Indian subcontinent.
-Babur's force defeated Ibrahim's much larger force of over one lakh (one hundred thousand) soldiers.
-This first battle of Panipat thus ended the 'Lodi Rule' established by Bahlul Lodhi in Delhi.
+The First Battle of Panipat was fought on 21 April 1526 between Ibrahim Lodi, the Afghan Sultan of Delhi, and the Turko-Mongol warlord Babur, who later established Mughal rule in Northern Indian subcontinent.
+Babur's force defeated Ibrahim's much larger force of over one lakh (100,000) soldiers because of the technological advantage of field artillery.
+This first battle of Panipat thus ended the Lodi Rule established by Bahlul Lodi in Delhi.
 This battle marked the beginning of Mughal rule in India.

+Second

 The Second Battle of Panipat was fought on 5 November 1556 between the forces of Akbar and Hem Chandra Vikramaditya, the last Hindu emperor of Delhi.
 Hem Chandra, who had captured states like Agra and Delhi defeating Akbar's army and declared himself as independent king after a coronation on 7 October 1556 at Purana Qila in Delhi, had a large army, and initially his forces were winning, but suddenly he was struck by an arrow in the eye and fell unconscious.
 On not seeing him in his howdah on the back of an elephant, his army fled.
 The unconscious Hemu was carried to Akbar's camp where Bairam Khan beheaded him.
-His head was sent to Kabul to be hanged outside Delhi Darwaza, and his torso was hanged outside Purana Quila in Delhi.
-The place of martyrdom of Raja Hemu is now a famous shrine in Panipat.
+According to the historic sources Hemu and his army consisted of 1500 war elephants and a vanguard of artillery park.

-Panipat is listed in the Ain-i-Akbari as a pargana under Delhi sarkar, producing a revenue of 10,756,647 dams for the imperial treasury and supplying a force of 1000 infantry and 100 cavalry.
+Panipat is listed in the Ain-i-Akbari as a pargana under Delhi Sarkar and supplying a force of 1000 infantry and 100 cavalry under Mughal Empire.
 It had a brick fort at the time which was also mentioned.

+Third

-The Third Battle of Panipat was fought on 14 January 1761 between the Maratha Empire and the Afghan and Baloch invaders.
+The Third Battle of Panipat was fought on 14 January 1761.
+The Maratha Empire provoked the King of Afghanistan, Ahmad Shah Durrani.
 The Maratha Empire forces were led by Sadashivrao Bhau and the Afghans were led by Ahmad Shah Abdali.
-The Afghans had a total strength of 110,000 soldiers, and the Marathas had 75,000 soldiers and 100,000 pilgrims.
-The Maratha soldiers were unable to get food because of non-cooperation of other empires of India.
-The Afghans were supported by Najib-ud-Daula and Shuja-ud-Daula for the supply of food, and the Maratha had pilgrims along with them, who were unable to fight, including female pilgrims.
-On 14 January, over 100,000 soldiers died resulting in the victory for the Afghans.
-However, after the victory, the Afghans facing a hostile North India, retreated to Afghanistan to avoid casualties.
-This battle served as a precursor for the East India Company to establish Company rule in India as most of North and Northwest Indian princely states were weakened.
+The Afghan coalition had 70,000 total strength of soldiers, and the Marathas had 60,000 soldiers and 120,000 pilgrims.